zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/macos.rst

 - `OS X Yosemite (10.10) <https://en.wikipedia.org/wiki/OS_X_Yosemite>`_
 - `OS X El Capitan (10.11) <https://en.wikipedia.org/wiki/OS_X_El_Capitan>`_

-The cpp-ethereum code base does not build on older OS X versions and this is not something which we will ever support.
-If you are using an older OS X version, we recommend that you update to the latest release, not just so that you can build cpp-ethereum, but for your own security.
+The cpp-expanse code base does not build on older OS X versions and this is not something which we will ever support.
+If you are using an older OS X version, we recommend that you update to the latest release, not just so that you can build cpp-expanse, but for your own security.

 Clone the repository